Aggressive Defense For Drunk Driving

 If you have been charged with a DUI or DWI and are faced with either revocation or suspension of your driver’s license, you must act now.
 You need an experienced criminal defense attorney at your side during the administrative hearing that will determine whether suspense or revocation of your driver’s license is appropriate in your case.

 Our qualified firm is based in Cleveland, Ohio, representing clients throughout Cuyahoga County and statewide, including Columbus, Akron, Toledo, Youngstown, and Canton.
 You only have a limited time to act, and the clock is ticking.
 You are facing a possible driver’s license suspension, fines or jail time, as well as steep increases in your car insurance.
-Call 888-638-7955 toll-free to speak with an Ohio DUI attorney; it may not be too late to get your driver’s license reinstated.
+Call 216-710-6700 toll-free to speak with one of our attorneys; it may not be too late to get your driver’s license reinstated.

 A blood alcohol content of .08% is a per se violation – you can be arrested for driving under the influence regardless of driving behavior.
 You can also be charged with operating a motor vehicle while impaired (OMVI) regardless of your BAC if law enforcement observes traffic violations or other signs of impaired driving, or if you are under the influence of drugs.
 OMVI can apply to an automobile, boat, motorcycle, snowmobile, Jet Ski or any motorized vehicle – even a lawn tractor.